lVlyke/stellar-mod-loader/README.md

 Whether or not plugin management is enabled.
 Only disable this if you do not want plugins to be managed.

-### (Linux) Steam compat data root
+### Steam installation directory

-The path to Steam's compatdata directory.
-By default this is located at `~/.local/share/Steam/steamapps/compatdata`, but if it is located at a different location you can define it here.
-See [this section](#linux-steam-compat-symlinks) for more information.
+Your Steam installation directory.
+This only needs to be specified if Steam is installed in a non-standard location.

 ### App theme